10 Misconceptions about Type 2 Diabetes

 It’s Not Necessary to Test Blood Glucose

-It’s absolutely important to test your glucose levels.
-As a patient, you need to know what’s impacting your glucose each day in order to make improvements on your A1C.
-For insulin-dependent people with Type 2 diabetes, or those taking glucose-lowering drugs, knowing your glucose levels if you’re taking insulin could prevent severe hypoglycemia, also known as severe low blood sugar.
+It’s absolutely important to test your blood glucose levels.
+As a patient, you need to know what’s impacting your blood glucose each day in order to make improvements on your A1C.
+For insulin-dependent people with type 2 diabetes, or those taking blood glucose-lowering drugs, knowing your blood glucose levels if you’re taking insulin could prevent severe hypoglycemia, also known as severe low blood sugar.
 For more information on how and when to check your blood sugar, read this quick guide.

 Switching from Oral Meds to Insulin Means You “Failed” at Diabetes

 Metformin is the first method of treatment for people with type 2 diabetes.
 However, the disease is progressive and insulin may be required at some point.
 A 2018 study in Diabetes Technology and Therapeutics cited that there are around 150-200 million patients who need insulin and 40 to 80 million of those people have type 2 diabetes.
 In the article, the authors state another 20-30 percent of patients with type 2 diabetes will require insulin therapy due to beta-cell loss over time and delays in starting proper treatments.

 Unfortunately, insulin has been levied as a threat to patients with type 2 and the goal “to get off insulin” is common within the community.
 Remember, insulin is a life-saving drug for people with diabetes who need it.
 There is no shame in making the switch from oral meds to insulin or using a combination of both to manage diabetes.

 Only Type 1s Use Insulin Pumps